What is HF welding?

 High Frequency (HF) or Radio Frequency (RF) welding is the joining of materials by supplying HF energy in the form of an electromagnetic field (27.12 MHz) and pressure to the material surfaces to be joined.

+So, what is HF welding?
 A generator produces the energy.
 The tool used to supply the energy is called an electrode.
 The electrical energy causes the molecules within the material to start moving, which generates heat that causes the material to soften and thereby fuse together.
 No outside heat is applied.
 The heat is instead generated within the material.
 After cooling the welded surface under maintained pressure, the material is fused and a weld has been created.
 The weld seam can be at least as strong as the surrounding material – or even stronger.

 Four important factors